 Establishing an initial inventory can be time consuming.
 If you have more than 100 entries you can provide EHS with your inventory on an excel template and EHS will add them for you.
 You will not have to make the 100+ individual entries.
 Provide all 'required information'; the 'optional' columns can be used for tracking purposes within and individual laboratory.

-On November 2, 2007, the Department of Homeland Security (DHS) issued its final listing of chemicals, "Appendix A – Chemicals of Interest" (PDF), for the Chemical Facility Anti-Terrorism Standard (CFATS).
+On November 2, 2007, the Department of Homeland Security (DHS) issued its final listing of chemicals, "Appendix A – Chemicals of Interest" (DOC.), for the Chemical Facility Anti-Terrorism Standard (CFATS).
 Appendix A contains a list of approximately 300 chemicals of interest (COI) that, if possessed by a college or university in certain excess of set quantities, requires submittal of an analysis report (Top Screen).